Updated June 10, 2023

-The large drawdowns associated with “Buy and Hold” during this period focused interest on Tactical Asset Allocation where the basic premise is to select and own the best performing assets within a diversified basket; a process which requires more active management and more frequent rebalancing.
+The large drawdowns associated with Strategic Asset Allocation (aka “Buy and Hold”) during this period focused interest on Tactical Asset Allocation where the basic premise is to select and own the best performing assets within a diversified basket.
+This is a process which requires more active management and more frequent rebalancing.

 What Is Momentum?

 In the case of our Tactical Asset Allocation strategies, we perform that task monthly so we have a much better chance of riding winners to improved performance not to mention reduced drawdowns from the losers.

-The Achilles Heel of this methodology is that it fails to recognize and accommodate the many reasons why cycle lengths tend to vary across asset classes, sub-classes, and even funds.
+- Using a fixed length fails to recognize and accommodate the many reasons why cycle lengths tend to vary across asset classes, sub-classes, and even funds.

 Enter Adaptive Dynamic Momentum

 I devoted 5 years of research and testing to create a far better measure of momentum.
 Adaptive Dynamic Momentum (ADM) calculates a wide range of regressions for each fund, each rebalance period, and uses the length which best fits current conditions.
-It then normalizes the result for each fund member of the basket for comparison of both strength and confidence.
+It then performs another set of calculations using a secondary length which is a derivative of the primary to validate the trend.
+Finally, it normalizes the results for each fund member of the basket for comparison of both strength and confidence.

 Adaptive Dynamic Momentum is impressively accurate in identifying the direction and degree of momentum in an investment trend as well as the probability that that trend will continue.
 No one wants to purchase a previously successful fund that proceeds to fall off a cliff.